-Engages students in a detailed study of Indigenous experience of Australian legal and justice systems, and of the historical interaction between Indigenous and Australian law.
-Contexts in which these themes are explored include Land Rights and Native Title, criminal justice, Indigenous dispute settlement, and Indigenous ownership of intellectual and cultural property.
+This interdisciplinary unit engages students in a detailed study of Indigenous experience of social and legal systems from invasion/colonisation to the present day.
+Beginning with the global historical context, the unit traces the ongoing struggle for Indigenous justice from the violent colonial frontier to the era of social media.
+The unit explores issues including Land Rights and Native Title, criminal justice, Indigenous ownership of intellectual and cultural property, and treaty negotiations at the local and national levels.
 Where appropriate, comparisons are drawn from the experience of Indigenous people in other places.

 |Unit name||Indigenous Justice Issues|

 |Coordinator||Mr Joseph Haddon|Doctor Michael Guerzoni|

 |Location||Study period||Attendance options||Available to|